Article by Mark Trotta

 Crosley Farm-O-Road 1950-1952

-The Crosley Farm O Road had a 63" wheelbase and an overall length of 91.5 inches.
+The Farm-O-Road rode on a tiny 63-inch wheelbase with an overall length of 91.5-inches.
 After it had done your farming, you could take off the dual wheels and drive it into town.
 The Farm-O-Road went into production in mid 1950 and offered until 1952.
 About 600 units were built during that time.

 Last-Year Crosley Cars